tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 ### Two Stages of Machine Learning
 - Training Stage - Training to generate a model from observed data
 - Testing Stage - Testing to use the learned model to predict unseen data

+## Data
+Here are some term definitions for talking about data.